giladnavot/DEMO-pydantic/.swm/update-forward-references-in-pydantic.pkxlt2ja.sw.md

 # Rebuilding the model

-The function `model_rebuild` is used to rebuild the Pydantic-core schema for the model.
-This is necessary when one of the annotations is a ForwardRef which could not be resolved during the initial attempt to build the schema, and automatic rebuilding fails.
+The function <SwmToken path="/pydantic/main.py" pos="487:3:3" line-data="    def model_rebuild(">`model_rebuild`</SwmToken> is used to rebuild the <SwmToken path="/pydantic/main.py" pos="495:12:14" line-data="        &quot;&quot;&quot;Try to rebuild the pydantic-core schema for the model.">`pydantic-core`</SwmToken> schema for the model.
+This is necessary when one of the annotations is a <SwmToken path="/pydantic/main.py" pos="497:23:23" line-data="        This may be necessary when one of the annotations is a ForwardRef which could not be resolved during">`ForwardRef`</SwmToken> which could not be resolved during the initial attempt to build the schema, and automatic rebuilding fails.

 ```python
     def model_rebuild(